While Beats by Dre are good bass headphones, if you keep reading, you will find out many that are much better.

 Featuring double drivers; 50mm drivers for deeper tones and 33mm drivers for higher tones.
 The 50mm driver is basically a sub-woofer which makes deeper tones extra low for a headphone.

-The design is bulky and strong, and seems these headphones can survive quite a lot of punishment.
+The design is bulky and strong and it seems these headphones can survive quite a lot of punishment.
 This is why they are quite heavy, but this isn’t necessarily bad.

 You do have to understand that the casing hides 2 big drivers inside which makes them big.